By: Donagh Fitzgerald B.Prod Eng and Claire Wilson BSc. Last Updated: July 2024

 Becoming a Calibration Technician

-If working in biotechnology, genetics, medical research or microbiology laboratory you may require a basic understanding of the scientific principles of the labs with which you will work.
+If you are working in a biotechnology, genetics, medical research or microbiology laboratory you may require a basic understanding of the scientific principles of the labs with which you will work.

 A full degree or a postgraduate course is generally not necessary as this is an applied science.